2phi/2phi.de/README.md

 # 2phi.de

-A modern website for the 2phi research group showcasing snow and avalanche research.
+A modern website for the 2phi organization.

 ## 🚀 Getting Started